Essential Learning Skills and Six Strands

 I am confident in who I am, what I know, and what I think.

 Six Developmental Strands

 In addition to the essential learning skills, six strands make up the geometry of Odyssey’s Integral Education.
 The interweaving of six strands, or aspects, of the individual includes the physical, emotional, mental, moral, and aesthetic.
-These are inspired by Ken Wilber’s Integral Theory and Howard Gardener’s Multiple Intelligence Theory.
+These are inspired by Howard Gardener’s Multiple Intelligence Theory.